roytzahor/moveo-task/README.md

 # NGINX Deployment on AWS using Terraform

-This project sets up a high-availability architecture on AWS to host a Dockerized NGINX server.
+This project sets up a high-availability architecture on AWS to host a Dockerized NGINX server returning 'yo this is nginx'.
 The setup is managed entirely through Terraform and is designed to be robust, secure, and cost-efficient within the AWS free tier limits.

 ## Overview